ppy/osu-wiki/wiki/osu!tourney/osu!lazer_tournament_client/en.md

 ### Flags

 For custom flags, `.jpg` and `.png` files are accepted.
-These flags have to be at a resolution of 140x94 to be displayed correctly.
-It will be scaled to fill the shape by the client if the resolution does not match.
+Flag images should be at least 140x94, maintaining an aspect ratio close to this specification for best results.

 An example of a flag using the correct specifications is this flag of Australia: